sifatsiam/Arduino-IDE-Benchmark/README.md

 ## Features

-- Generates 64-bit random numbers using the Mersenne Twister algorithm.
+- Generates 32-bit and 64-bit random numbers using the Mersenne Twister algorithm.
 - Measures and prints the elapsed time for generating a specified number of random numbers.
 - Easily adjustable to benchmark different sizes of random number generation.